scrapy/scrapy/docs/topics/signals.rst

 .. module:: scrapy.signals
    :synopsis: Signals definitions

-Here's a list of signals used in Scrapy and their meaning, in alphabetical order.
+Here's the list of Scrapy built-in signals and their meaning.

 engine_started
 --------------